 The avalanche paths in the McArthur Valley are frequented by grizzlies feasting on plants such as cow parsnip.
 The valley is also a part of the McArthur Valley - Cataract Brook Wildlife Corridor.

 After August 15th, when seasonal plant foods for grizzlies have peaked, McArthur Valley is opened annually to two groups per week.
 A McArthur Valley hiking permit is required to hike this unmaintained wilderness route and can be obtained by phoning the Yoho Visitor Centre.

 Odaray Prospect and Plateau: Seasonal closure

 Adjacent to McArthur Valley and contributing to the corridor is the Odaray Plateau.
 Habitat here is used seasonally by several species, including grizzly bears and mountain goats.
 The plateau is closed in summer to protect habitat and to limit disturbance in the wildlife corridor.

 The Odaray Highline Trail cuts across the McArthur Valley-Cataract Brook Wildlife Corridor at its narrowest point – McArthur Pass.
 High human use here discourages and may stop animals from using the corridor.

-- Check the Odaray-Highline Trail log-book at Le Relais to see how many groups are currently using the trail.
-Limit of two groups maximum per day.
+- Check the Odaray-Highline Trail log-book at the trail head to see how many groups are currently using the trail.

 - Sign-in your group so other hikers can assess if they should use the trail that day.